Up to 60% off sofas & mattresses — limited‑time deals.

 Pros Cons

-Deep seat depth supports stretched-out lounging Very low seat height can be tough for knees
+Deep seat supports stretched-out lounging Low seat can be tough on knees

-Foldable, multi-mode setup for guest use Back support varies with posture and pillows
+Foldable, multi-mode setup for guests Back support depends on posture and pillows

-Machine-washable cover helps with spills Weight limit may be restrictive for heavier users
+Machine-washable cover helps with spills Weight limit may restrict heavier users

 COMAX 4-in-1 Futon Sofa Bed Queen